Whistleblowers: The US Perspective

-However, there is one major potential benefit to first disclosing to the SEC – guaranteed protection as a whistleblower under DFA.
+However, there is one major potential benefit to first disclosing to the SEC – guaranteed protection as a whistleblower under the DFA.
 In particular, the Supreme Court has held that individuals must report to the SEC in order to be protected as whistleblowers under the DFA.
-Therefore, if an employee only makes an internal report the employee will lose the anti-retaliation protection provided by the DFA.
-Moreover, because the SEC treats all whistleblower complaints as confidential and the Program provides additional confidentiality protections to ensure that a whistleblower’s identity is protected, whistleblowers receive an added protection through SEC disclosure.
+Therefore, if an employee only makes an internal report, the employee will not benefit from the anti-retaliation protection provided by the DFA.
+Moreover, because the SEC treats all whistleblower complaints confidentially and the Program provides additional confidentiality protections to ensure that a whistleblower’s identity is protected, whistleblowers receive added protection through SEC disclosure.

 Once a whistleblower decides to make a report to the SEC, the process itself is fairly simple.
 Whistleblowers may submit a complaint either through the online Tips, Complaints, and Referrals (TCR) Portal on the SEC’s whistleblower website or by mailing or faxing a TCR Form to the SEC Office of the Whistleblower.
 Once the form is received, it will be reviewed by Division of Enforcement staff, who will then determine who is best placed to investigate the allegations.
 In some instances, the TCR will be sent to another federal or state enforcement agency, in which case information that could identify the whistleblower is generally withheld.